Cheryl Helmer

-Cheryl Helmer is an American politician and educator currently serving as a member of the Kansas House of Representatives as the representative from the 79th District.
+Cheryl Helmer is an American politician and educator who formerly served as a member of the Kansas House of Representatives as the representative from the 79th District.
 A former school counselor in Wichita, Kansas, she defeated Democratic Rep. Ed Trimmer in the 2018 election.
+She was defeated by Webster Roth in the 2022 Republican primary.
 She is a resident of Mulvane, Kansas.